BonoNoFlow/zero/README.md

 zero
 ====

 This project is a java client for the music player daemon 'mpd'.
-Momentary this project is a working beta version, more features to be added later.

 ![alt tag](https://raw.githubusercontent.com/BonoNoFlow/zero/master/screenshots/zero1.png)